FixPlanet/org/README.md

 A repository containing all the organisational documents related to FixPlanet Club.
 In here you will find all about our mission, our governance, and administration processes.

+## Mission

+Supporting you to find a sustainable fixed point for the planet :)

-## Microgrant Fund
+## Microgrant fund

 This is a no-strings-attached grant of £1,000 to people working on technical projects addressing with the climate crisis.

-#### Operating Theory
+#### Operating theory

 We believe:

-- Change should be made locally
+- Change should be made locally,
-- Anyone should be able to contribute
+- Anyone should be able to contribute,
-- A multitude of different approaches are necessary
+- A multitude of different approaches are necessary,
-- Exploration and failure will be part of the process
+- Exploration and failure will be part of the process,
-- Solutions need to be community-led and community-controlled[^community]
+- Solutions need to be community-led and community-controlled[^community].

 [^community]: [^community]: https://designjustice.org/read-the-principles

 #### Rough selection criteria

+- The project:
+  - Is it climate tech?
+  - Does it add something new either for the proposer, or the community, or both?
+  - Is it (even plausibly) feasible?
+  - Is it open-source?
+Why/Why not?
 - Community impact: Who else is impacted?
 - Personal impact: Does this open up new opportunities?
 - Follow-up work; what can be built from this?
-- Open-source work?
 - Planned deliverables
   - Article
   - Video